kazzuxy/kazzuxy/README.md

 I am interested in collaborating on projects involving:

-- Artificial Intelligence and Machine Learning
-- Computer Vision, YOLO, and OCR
 - Internet of Things and Embedded Systems
 - Robotics and Intelligent Control
 - Computer Networking and Smart Automation